Motors and Impossible Firing Patterns in the Parallel Chip-Firing Game: Nonclumpiness of Periodic Firing Patterns

-\begin{proof} Roughly, summing an inequality given by Lemma~\ref{strongbg} over all vertices with clumpy PFPs bounds a quantity below, and summing an inequality given by the Theorem~\ref{morale} over all edges incident with a vertex with a clumpy PFP gives an upper bound on the same quantity.
-The lower bound is the total number of vertices with clumpy PFPs, and the upper bound is 0.
+\begin{proof} The key is to examine the mischief between all pairs of neighbor vertices in which at least one neighbor has a clumpy PFP.
+Roughly speaking, summing an inequality derived from Lemma~\ref{strongbg} over all vertices with clumpy PFPs bounds a negative sum of mischiefs below, and summing the inequality given by the Theorem~\ref{morale} over all edges incident with a vertex with a clumpy PFP gives an upper bound on the same sum of mischiefs.
+The lower bound relates positively with the number of vertices with clumpy PFPs, and the upper bound is 0.

 Let $a,b \in \nats$ and $v \in \V$.
 Grouping the sum in \eqref{local} by $v$'s neighbors instead of time steps yields